The Bernardi process and torsor structures on spanning trees: Background

 \begin{enumerate} \item There is a canonical isomorphism $G^{\star\star} \cong G$. \item There is a canonical bijection $\psi : S(G) \to S(G^\star)$ sending a spanning tree $T$ of $G$ to the spanning tree $T^*$ whose edges are dual to the edges of $G$ {\em not} in $T$. \item There is a isomorphism of groups $\Psi = \Psi_{\mathcal O}: \Pic^0(G) \isomap \Pic^0(G^\star)$ depending on the choice of an orientation ${\mathcal O}$ of the plane. \end{enumerate}

 The isomorphism in (3) is obtained as follows.
-The choice of ${\mathcal O}$ allows us to identify directed edges of $G$ with directed edges of $G^\star$ in a natural way: if $\vec{e}$ is a directed edge of $G$ then locally, near the crossing of $e$ and $e^\star$, one obtains an orientation on $e^\star$ by following the given orientation of the plane.
-This identification affords an isomorphism between the lattice $C_I$ of integral $1$-chains on $G$ and the lattice $C_I^\star$ of integral $1$-chains on $G^\star$.
+The choice of ${\mathcal O}$ allows us to identify directed edges of $G$ with directed edges of $G^\star$ in a natural way: if $\vec{e}$ is a directed edge of $G$ then locally, near the crossing of $e$ and $e^\star$, one obtains an orientation on $e^\star$ by rotating in the direction {\em opposite} from ${\mathcal O}$; this convention is needed in order to make the diagram in Theorem~\ref{theorem:planar_duality} commute.
+(So if, for example, the plane is oriented counterclockwise for $G$, then one gets from $\vec{e}$ to $(\vec{e})^\star$ by a clockwise rotation.)
+This identification affords an isomorphism $\psi$ from the lattice $C_I$ of integral $1$-chains on $G$ to the lattice $C_I^\star$ of integral $1$-chains on $G^\star$.
 By \cite[Proposition 8]{BdlHN}, there is also a canonical isomorphism between the {\em lattice of integer flows} $Z_I$ for $G$ and the {\em lattice of integer cuts} $B^\star_I$ for $G^\star$, and vice-versa.
 And by \cite[Proposition 28.2]{Biggs97}, there is a canonical isomorphism $\Pic^0(G)\isomap \frac{C_I}{Z_I \oplus B_I}$ whose inverse is induced by the boundary map $\partial : C_I \to \Div^0(G)$.
 We thus obtain an isomorphism $\Psi : \Pic^0(G) \isomap \Pic^0(G^\star)$ induced by the composition

 If $G$ is a planar ribbon graph (with respect to some orientation ${\mathcal O}$ of the plane), the natural way to define a dual planar ribbon graph $G^\star$ is to use the {\em opposite} orientation ${\mathcal O}^{\rm op}$ to define the cyclic ordering around each vertex of the dual graph.
 With this convention, facts (1)-(3) above also hold for planar ribbon graphs (with the map in (3) now being canonical).